Stretching of a fractal polymer around a disc reveals KPZ-like statistics: APPENDIX

 \section{APPENDIX}

-In this Appendix we first generalize our results about stretching polymer around a circular disc and consider stretching it around an ellipse or another convex barrier.
-Then, we re-formulate our problem and establish its connection to the problems of random walks in the space with Poisson-distributed traps.
-Further, we speculate about other connections of our problem across the fields.
-Finally, at the end, we describe technical details of polymer simulations used in our work.
+In this Appendix we provide some additional information related to our paper, as follows: \begin{enumerate} \item We generalize our results about stretching polymer around a circular disc and consider stretching it around an ellipse or another convex barrier. \item We discuss the analogy and fundamental difference between chain tightened around an obstacle and chain adsorbed on the obstacle by a short range potential. \item We describe technical details of polymer simulations used in our work. \item We summarize the statistical details related to numerical analysis of probability distributions of polymer excursions away from the curved surface. \item We re-formulate our problem and establish its connection to the problems of random walks in the space with Poisson-distributed traps. \item Finally, we speculate about other far-reaching connections of our problem across the fields. \end{enumerate}